saintgeorgedragon/OpenWeather/README.md

 Application gets the number of days that are above requested temperature for a set period eg "the next 5 days".

 Application gets the number of sunny days for a set period eg "the next 5 days".

+Application will continue to give hourly updates of the above until user says no to updates.